What is Self-Control?

 In 1 Corinthians 9, Paul notes the discipline it takes to compete in sports.
 Discipline is a way of developing self-control.
 Other aspects of what passes for 'normal life' get left behind in the focused, determined pursuit of a worthy goal.
 The same idea is found in the shedding of weight in Hebrews 12:1.
 So it is also with spiritual discipline.
 By doing certain practices like daily prayer in a regular, disciplined manner, you exercise the inner "muscles" of self-control.
 It become easier to tell yourself "no", easier to maintain focus and keep your eyes on the prize.

-Nowadays, "self-control" is belittled as "inhibition", which in turn is something we all must "free" ourselves from.
-Or, at least, that's what we're told repeatedly on TV and in music and advertisements.
-And there's a truth to it, namely that it isn't good to choke yourself off from the experiences of life.
+Nowadays, "self-control" is belittled as "inhibition", which is treated as something we all must "free" ourselves from.
+Or, at least, that's what TV and music and advertisements keep telling us.
+And there's a truth in it, in that it isn't good to choke yourself off from the experiences of life.
 There's a place for what's new and fun and different and daring, for that too is how you grow.
-But the Biblical idea here is about mastery.
-Who is in control?
-What is the goal?
-If you are set on the course of following Christ, then there are some things in life (even good things) which will take you off course, that will take you down another path.
-The unimportant can seem important, the enjoyable can become addicting or enslaving.
-Something is done "because it's there".
+But the biblical idea here is about mastery.
+Who is in command?
+What is the aim?
+If you are set on the course of following Christ, then there are some things in life (even good things) which will take you off course.
+The unimportant can seem important; what you enjoy can become addicting or enslaving.
+You do something "because it's there".
 It's as if your heart is drawn to another lover, which can turn into betrayal of the One who loves you.
 It's like being in a noisy barroom: the Spirit keeps calling to you, but unless you're focused on listening, the voice gets lost among the other noises.
 Self-control allows you to home in on the voice.

 Another part of the picture is mastery over your religious passions.
 In this era, we've become much more aware of what happens when our beliefs stop drawing us to God and start becoming our god.
 Everyone knows all too well the violence and terror and hatred caused by this form of idolatry.
-It's in our news every day.
-But for Christians, a Christian belief system is a means to an end, the end being the relationship with our Maker, and the completion of our Maker's purposes.
-It's meant as the outworking of God's love and God's truth, not as an engine for our hatred and our lies.
-If we love the path, it's because of Who it leads to, not because of the path itself.
-So it is especially important that our religious passions have to be brought under control.
+It's in the news every day.
+But for Christians, a Christian belief system is a means to ends, the ends being a relationship with our Maker and the completion of our Maker's purposes.
+It's an outworking of God's love and God's truth, not an engine for our hatred and our lies.
+If we love the path, it's because of Who it leads to, more than it is the path itself.
+So it is especially important that our religious passions have to be brought under command.

 One tool for self-control that I find helpful is, strangely enough, talking to myself just loud enough for me to hear it.
 This is especially good as I go through the steps of a task.
 Some spiritual practices act in that way: they remind you of what you need to do to get to the goal, so you can keep focused.

-There are many paradoxes about self-control, but a key one is that even though it is of the self, it is best practiced with others.
+There are many paradoxes about self-control, but a key one is that even though it is about you, it's best practiced with others.
 That is, self-control works best when you have people in your life who will hold you accountable for your actions.
 It can be different people for different actions, and one person or a small group for the overall picture.
 Each of us behaves differently when we know someone else is paying attention.
 We're more aware of the consequences of our actions.
-Also, another person can alert us to when our self-control is at its worst, since that's when we're least likely to think of it.
+Also, someone else can alert us to when our self-control is at its worst, since that's when we're least likely to think of it.

-"No man is free who cannot command himself."
+"No one is free who cannot command himself."

 "No conflict is so severe as his who labors to subdue himself."